 Krisjani S. Angkasa

-Kris is a Telecommunications Systems Engineer at the Jet Propulsion Laboratory.
-She has twenty five years of experience at JPL contributing to the deep space missions such as, Kepler, Mars Exploration Rover, Mars Reconnaissance Orbiter, MAVEN, Juno, and Mars Science Laboratory focusing on the design, development, test, integration, and flight ops of the DSN ground and deep space radios.
-She spent two years at the Hughes Space \& Communications (now Boeing) as a Payload Communication Systems Lead for a Ka-Band satellite that is currently used by DirectTV.
-She earned her B.S. in Computer Science from California Polytechnic University, Pomona and M.S. in Electrical Engineering from USC.
-Currently, she is the Telecommunications Systems Engineer for Lunar IceCube, a 6U cubesat slated for SLS EM-1 launch, and Mars2020.
+Kris Angkasa is a Telecommunications System Engineer at the Jet Propulsion Laboratory.
+She started JPL as a student in 1990, and since has made many contributions to the deep space missions including, Kepler, Mars Exploration Rover (MER), Mars Reconnaissance Orbiter (MRO), MAVEN, Juno, and Mars Science Laboratory (MSL).
+Her main focus is in the design, development, test, integration, and flight operations of the DSN ground & deep space radios.
+She spent two years at the Hughes Space & Communications (now Boeing) as a Payload Communication Systems Lead for a Ka-Band commercial satellite that is currently used by DirectTV.
+She earned her B.S. in Computer Science from California Polytechnic University, Pomona and M.S.
+In Electrical Engineering from USC.
+Currently, she is the Telecommunications System Engineer for Lunar IceCube, a 6U cubesat slated for SLS EM-1 launch, and Mars 2020 Rover mission.